HassanAmirii/HassanAmirii/README.md

 Here are some technologies I have been working with:

-<strong>Typescript, Python, MongoDb, NodeJs, Javascript ES6+, Express JS,</strong> etc.
+<strong>Typescript, Python, MongoDb, NodeJs, Javascript ES6+, Express JS, prisma, sqLite</strong> etc.

 Outside of work, I'm interested in following the developments of science.
 I also play a lot of <strong>chess(1600+ elo).</strong>